Create an account sign-up-diamond

 Lake Isabelle

 Lake Isabelle is one of the prettiest lakes in the Indian Peaks Wilderness, located just 2.1 miles from the Long Lake trailhead in the Brainard Lake Recreation Area.
-It sits at the heart of a stunning alpine valley, surrounded by imposing, craggy peaks and sparsely dotted green trees.
+Lake Isabelle sits at the heart of a stunning alpine valley, surrounded by imposing, craggy peaks and sparsely dotted green trees.

-This beautiful part of the Indian Peaks Wilderness Area is very popular, and once you set out on this hike, you’ll soon understand why!
-In spring and summer the trail leading to the lake is strewn with colorful wildflowers, and the snow-capped peaks provide the perfect backdrop for a fun family picnic.
+This beautiful part of the Indian Peaks Wilderness Area is very popular, and once you set out toward Lake Isabelle, you’ll soon understand why.
+In spring and summer the trail leading to Lake Isabelle is lined with colorful wildflowers, and the snow-capped peaks provide the perfect backdrop for a relaxed picnic by the water.

-Visitors should note that Lake Isabelle is actually a reservoir, and in August it is often drained to provide water for local agriculture.
-We’d recommend visiting before August or in late September to enjoy the views of the lake at its best.
+Visitors should note that Lake Isabelle is actually a reservoir, and in August it is often drawn down to provide water for local agriculture.
+We recommend visiting Lake Isabelle before August or in late September to enjoy the lake at its fullest.

 Isabelle Glacier

 The Isabelle Glacier is located a quarter of a mile southwest of Shoshoni Peak, one of the towering mountains that looks over Lake Isabelle.
-The glacier sits on the east side of the Continental Divide, mirrored by Fair Glacier, which occupies a similar position on the west side of the Continental Divide.
+The glacier sits on the east side of the Continental Divide, mirrored by Fair Glacier, which occupies a similar position on the west side.

-The Isabelle Glacier is the source of the South Saint Vrain Creek, and the route to the glacier is through a wet valley, passing picturesque meadows and tumbling waterfalls.
-The views from the base of the glacier itself are incredibly dramatic, looking over the Navajo, Apache and Shoshoni peaks.
+The Isabelle Glacier is the source of the South Saint Vrain Creek, and the route beyond Lake Isabelle toward the glacier passes through a wet alpine valley with meadows and small waterfalls.
+The views from above Lake Isabelle toward Navajo, Apache, and Shoshoni peaks are especially dramatic.

 Navajo Peak